 Have you heard all the buzzwords that describe skincare products now?
 Words like natural, clean, organic and green?
 They all sound so good and healthy for our skin, but you know what?
 They don’t really mean anything!
 Here in North America, there aren’t any regulations about using those terms in skincare products.
 So anyone can put those on a label and say they have a clean skincare product!
 It’s quite scary, and it’s happening so much now that it has its own label, known as “greenwashing.”

 It’s important to know that ingredients that are listed as organic can still be toxic.
-Petrolatum is technically organic, and so is coal tar dyes, but just because it’s organic doesn’t mean it’s good for your skin.
+Petrolatum is technically organic, and so are coal tar dyes, but just because it’s organic doesn’t mean it’s good for your skin.
 Also, there are definitely some synthetic ingredients that can benefit your skin, or help with the product’s safety.
-Some ingredients (natural and synthetic) are safe to use in skincare products – in the correct dose – when they’re not contaminated by harmful materials.
+Some ingredients (natural and synthetic) are safe to use in skin care products – in the correct dose – when they’re not contaminated by harmful materials.

 So how do you decide which clean skincare products are for you?